EdwardyfPeng/miMediation_benchmark/README.md

 ### 🏃 Reproduction Steps

-The R scripts (`taxon_level_simulation.R` and `global_test_simulation.R`) used to run the simulations on the UW-Madison CHTC cluster are located in `simulations/code/` folder.
+The R scripts (`taxon_level_simulation.R` and `global_test_simulation.R`) used to run the simulations are located in `simulations/code/` folder.
+The simulations in our paper were executed through High Throughput Computing (HTC) environments, so we also provide the corresponding CHTC submission scripts in the `simulations/CHTC/` folder.

 For each simulation, you can get a RDS file named as "template_%s_n_%d_p%d_d%s_num1A_%d_num1B_%d_num2_%d_seed_%d.rds".
 The RDS files from taxon level simulations contain the index of true mediators, q-value matrix and running time for different methods.
 The RDS files from global test simulations contain the global p-values and running time for different methods.

 After having all RDS files, you can use the R scripts (`taxon_level_summary.R` and `global_test_summary.R`) located in `simulations/code/` folder to summarize the data, making plots and summary tables.

 ## 🧐 Real Data Analysis

+## Reference